pbakun/bakson.github.io/_posts/2023/2023-08-17-ef-core-and-respawn.md

 }
 ```

 The test is attributed with `Collection` of name `IntegrationTestCollection`, meaning it will use this collection unless otherwise instructed.
-The derived class will inherit this attribute, but it can also have its own with different collection, which may use another `CustomWebApplicationFactory`.
+The derived class will inherit this attribute, but it can also have its own with different collection called, which may use another `CustomWebApplicationFactory`.

 The `CollectionDefinition` is an empty class, which only implements interface `ICollectionFixture<WebApplicationFactory<TProgram>`.
 This part bounds `CustomWebApplicationFactory` with `IntegrationTest` and passes the factory in the test constructor.